openvinotoolkit/open_model_zoo/demos/speech_recognition_demo/python/README.md

 * n-gram language model file in kenlm quantized binary format, and
 * an audio file in PCM WAV 16 kHz mono format.

+The application has two modes:

-After computing audio features, running a neural network to get per-frame character probabilities, and CTC decoding, the demo prints the decoded text together with the timings of the processing stages.
+ * *Offline mode* (default).
+Audio data is fed in 10 second chunks into a pipeline of: computing audio features, running a neural network to get per-frame character probabilities, and CTC decoding.
+After processing the whole file, the demo prints the decoded text and the time spent.

+ * In *online mode* the app simulates speech recognition of live recording by feeding audio data from input file and displaying the current partial result in a creeping line in console output.
+Data is fed at real-time speed by introducing the necessary delays.
+Audio data is fed in 0.32 sec chunks (size is controlled by `--block-size` option) into the same pipeline.
+In this mode the pipeline provides updated recognition result after each data chunk.

 ## Preparing to Run

 The list of models supported by the demo is in `<omz_dir>/demos/speech_recognition_demo/python/models.lst` file.
 This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).
+Don't forget to configure Model Optimizer, which is a requirement for Model Downloader, as described in its documentation.

 An example of using the Model Downloader: